 “Do you feel inspired to leave a generational inheritance of true prosperity?”

-“Do you feel equipped with a financial parenting system that is likely to persuade your heirs toward true prosperity?”
+“Do you feel equipped with a financial parenting system likely to persuade your heirs toward true prosperity?”

 However, Financial HEIRs would like to gain feedback on various dimensions of the participants’ experience from this research project.
-The financial goals or behavioral goals for heirs, who are often minors, will not be measured in this doctoral project.
+The financial or behavioral goals for heirs, who are often minors, will not be measured in this doctoral project.

 This intervention is a unique educational curriculum with multiple components that will help guardians: